IsaiasLeos/tokenizer/README.md

   - This will only print the current history you have.
   - This will not save the command into history.
 - To clean history you would type **!f**.
-  - At this moment the command will not work due to improper implementation.
+  - This will clean the history.
 - To repeat or execute a previous command you will use **!#**
   - You would replace the **#** with a number through 0 - 9.
   - Warning at the moment it will only accept a number from 0 - 9